FAQs

 Serving: 1 tea bag in 200 ml (7 oz) serving

-These values are for guidance only and they might vary depending on the amount of tea brewed in the tea bag, country of origin of the teas, and steep time.
+These values are for guidance only and may vary depending on the blend, the amount of tea in the tea bag, country of origin and steep time.
 The longer the steep time for tea, the stronger the extraction of caffeine.
-Black tea is typically steeped for 5 minutes, Green tea is typically steeped for 2 minutes and White tea 1 minute.
+Black tea should be steeped for 3-5 minutes, Green tea for 2 minutes, and White tea for 1-2 minutes.
 Additionally, the cup size or the amount of water does not affect the caffeine content.

 Herbals like Peppermint and Camomile are naturally caffeine free because they do not come from the tea plant (Camellia Sinensis).